OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 		});
 	}
 	```
 	Here is the second time we must call our `httpRequest()` method, sending the session we want to connect ("TUTORIAL") and waiting to get a _sessionId_ and a _token_ as response.
 The interesting part here is in `SessionController.java`.
-First of all there are some important attributes in this controller we must mention:
+First of all there are some important attributes in this class we must mention:

 	```java
 	// OpenVidu object to ask openvidu-server for sessionId and token